Keaghan Jacobs: Arbroath

+Gala Fairydean Rovers

+Jacobs signed a pre-contract agreement with Gala Fairydean Rovers in May 2024.

-Personal
+Personal life

 Jacobs was also a decent cricketer, having played for West Lothian County Cricket Club and Fauldhouse Cricket Club; he also represented Scotland at under-13 and under-15 levels before deciding to make a career in football.

 He has a set of triplet brothers, Devon, Sheldon and Kyle who all played for Livingston.
 On 27 April 2010, all four brothers played together in a Scottish Third Division match against Albion Rovers.
 This is believed to be the only occasion in professional football where four brothers have been on the field, playing for the same team.